spotfiresoftware/spotfire-quickstart/terraform/azure/docs/Setup.md

 ### Terraform Configuration

-To provide Terraform with the Azure credentials information, you can copy your Azure's subscription ID and tenant ID into the `provider.tf` file respective fields.
+To provide Terraform with the Azure credentials information, you can copy your Azure's subscription details into the `provider.tf` file respective fields.

-Nevertheless, we'd recommend not defining these variables into the `provider.tf` file since they could easily be checked into Source Control.
+Nevertheless, we recommend not defining these variables into the `provider.tf` file since they could easily be checked into your version control system by mistake.

-The recommended alternative is to pass these credentials as Environment Variables, for example:
+The recommended method is to pass these credentials as environment variables.
 ```
 export ARM_SUBSCRIPTION_ID="00000000-0000-0000-0000-000000000000"
 export ARM_TENANT_ID="00000000-0000-0000-0000-000000000000"
 ```
-As an alternative, you can store these variables in a secure file location and import them before using Terraform.
+Note you could also store these variables in a secure file location and import them before using Terraform.
 For example:
 ```
 . ~/.azure/creds.env
 ```